gwalen/go-enterprise-app-dev/concurrency/concurrency.md

 #### Conclusion

-Go definitely has mad concurrency a first class citizen.
-It's different model in other languages and everybody should take a look at it.
+Go definitely has made concurrency a first class citizen.
+It's different model than in other languages and everybody should take a look at it.